Optware/Optware-ng/README.md

 This is an Optware fork.
 It targets to be firmware-independent and currently supports hard-float ARMv7, I686, PowerPC 603e and soft-float ARMv5, ARMv7 EABI and MIPSEL targets.
 Feeds building and hosting resources are kindly provided by [Nas-Admin.org project](http://www.nas-admin.org).

+# Help wanted

+Now that Optware-ng is official, we're looking for developers and wiki writers.
+If you're willing to give it a go, please see '**Contributing to project and building from source**' and '**Writing Optware-ng end-user instructions**' sections below.

 # Attention!

 Optware-ng feeds have moved to [http://ipkg.nslu2-linux.org/optware-ng](http://ipkg.nslu2-linux.org/optware-ng).
 Please run this command to update ipkg configuration if you installed Optware-ng prior to this announcement: